-Check out our most recent blog posts on the CARP site.
-We are currently welcoming new projects for peer review and publication on our blog.
+Explore our most recent projects and blog posts on the CARP website.
+We are welcoming new project submissions for peer review and publication on our blog and in our book series and journal publications.

 Fake news for the American Revolution: An attempt at character assassination of George Washington